Lapland needs sound road infrastructure for economic growth

 The ports of Lapland offer maritime links to every corner of the world.
 Every year, 3 million tonnes of goods travel through the port of Tornio and 1.6 million tonnes through the port of Kemi.
 In 2016, Tornio was the eighth largest port in Finland in terms of imports and exports.
 The ports in the northern part of the Gulf of Bothnia are vital for the exports and imports of Arctic industries.
 They offer a fast route to the northern parts of Finland, Sweden and Norway, and to Murmansk, Russia.
 Deepening the port of Kemi would improve the competitiveness of the port immensely.

 The transport of goods and passengers by railway plays an important role in the development of Lapland.
-A total of 4.5 million gross tonnes of goods were transported between Rovaniemi and Kemi in 2016.
+A total of 4.5 million gross tons of goods were transported between Rovaniemi and Kemi in 2016.
 The total number of journeys along the railway is 435,000 per year.
 The railway links from Kemi to Kolari and from Rovaniemi to Kemijärvi are crucial for both goods and passenger traffic.

 At the moment, Lapland is subject to several major infrastructure development plans.
 The Northeast Passage is a new potential shipping passage between Europe and Asia, but Finland does not have efficient connections to ports in the Arctic Ocean.
 The Arctic railway would have a notable impact on the geography of Lapland; it would make Lapland an important commercial passage.
 The Arctic railway could promote further investments in wood processing and mining.
 It would also make the tourism services of Lapland more accessible and create prerequisites for new tourism services and business in the entire region.
 An expert analysis on the Arctic railway will be completed in February 2018.